slatedocs/slate/source/index.html.md

 ## Disbursement Products

-**Bank Maintenance Schedule**
+**What are bank maintenance schedules?
+Will partners be informed?**

 Banks often have regular maintenance schedules which differ from one bank to another.
 These regular maintenance schedules prevent the execution of transactions to the respective recipient bank during the set period of time.
-In the event that an unplanned maintenance or maintenance schedules run for an extended period of time, we will notify our users.
+In the event that an unplanned maintenance or maintenance schedules run for an extended period of time, we will notify our partners.

-**Disbursement Amount Limits**
+**What are the amount limits for disbursements?**

 _e-wallet:_ Since each e-wallet provide limits to the amount each user can hold at a time, disbursements made to e-wallet accounts have their respective limits.